 All grades of vinyl flooring are made for easy maintenance and cleaning, just sweep regularly and use a light wet mop.
 The LVP grade of vinyl flooring allows for deeper cleaning because of its rigid core.

 From the inside out, the innovative construction of Stonecor® luxury vinyl plank flooring is made to last.
 It is an investment worth making and your long-term flooring costs are greatly reduced because of it.

 The construction includes three layers beginning with an underlayment to absorb sound and add comfort.
 The rigid core layer is made with waterproof stone polymer composite to accommodate for uneven subfloors and add durability.
-The luxury vinyl print layer provides ultra-realistic hardwood imagery and is topped with a protective aluminum oxide poplyurethane finish to protect against stains, scratches, dents, and other damage.
+The luxury vinyl print layer provides ultra-realistic hardwood imagery and is topped with a protective aluminum oxide poplyurethane finish to help protect the floor from stains, scratches, dents, and other damage.